-Over the past 15 years with Shook, Pete has represented Philip Morris USA in numerous individual smoking and health cases in state and federal courts in Alabama, Arkansas, Florida, New Mexico and Texas.
-Pete's creative work led to a favorable judgment or voluntary dismissal in all the Alabama, Arkansas, New Mexico and Texas cases that he handled.
-Moreover, he framed, briefed and/or argued eight successful appeals before the U.S. Court of Appeals, Fifth Circuit, thereby preserving the judgments obtained in district court.
+Over the past 17 years with Shook, Pete has represented Philip Morris USA in numerous individual smoking and health cases in state and federal courts in Alabama, Arkansas, Florida, New Mexico and Texas.
+Pete's creative strategies led to favorable judgments or voluntary dismissals in all the Alabama, Arkansas, New Mexico and Texas cases that he handled.
+Moreover, he framed, briefed and/or argued eight successful appeals before the U.S. Court of Appeals for the Fifth Circuit.
 In 2007, he became licensed to practice law in the state of Florida to defend Philip Morris USA in suits brought by approximately 8,000 individual plaintiffs claiming membership to a decertified class.
 He had a primary role in successfully removing to federal court the suits of several thousand such plaintiffs.
-Since 2009, he has served as counsel for Philip Morris USA in 16 trials in Florida, including two as second chair.
+Since 2009, he has served as counsel for Philip Morris USA in 20 trials to verdict in Florida, including two as second chair.

 Pete has successfully represented other Shook clients.
-For example, he helped obtain a summary judgment for Miller Brewing Company in a $500-million breach of contract case filed in Wisconsin.
-In addition, he successfully defended Kraft Foods, Leggett & Platt, and Houston-based Continental Carbon Company in several multimillion dollar state and federal court commercial cases and/or arbitrations in California, Missouri, Oklahoma and Texas.
+For example, he helped obtain a summary judgment for Miller Brewing Company in a $500 million breach of contract case filed in Wisconsin.
+In addition, he successfully defended Kraft Foods, Leggett & Platt, and Houston-based Continental Carbon Company in several multi-million dollar state and federal court commercial cases and/or arbitrations in California, Missouri, Oklahoma and Texas.
 He currently represents Sinclair Oil & Gas Company in a multi-million dollar Texas federal court suit.

 Product Liability Cases